The continuum limit of some products of random matrices associated with renewing flows: Introduction

 In \S \ref{continuumLimit3dSection}, we turn to the case $d=3$.
-We do not have the analytical tools to make progress in the small-$\ell$ limit.
-In the small-$k^2$ limit, however, we can once again compute expansions for $L$ and its Legendre transform; we obtain
+In this case, there is no obvious change of variables that makes the problem tractable when $\ell=0$, and so we are unable to make progress in the small-$\ell$ limit.
+In the small-$k^2$ limit, however, we can once again compute expansions for $\Lambda$ and its Legendre transform $\Upsilon$; we obtain

 and